 The EMBA program starts in January with a week-long session, Intensive Week I. Students complete two courses, including exams, in this 8-day intensive.
 Here students are reintroduced to academic life and begin to practice time-management, balancing work, home and school responsibilities.

 A multi-cultural intensive week is held on the New Orleans campus in January of the second year.
-During this Intensive Week II, students form new global study teams, collaborating and sharing a classroom with their EMBA counterparts from Tulane's Houston, Chile, and Asia EMBA programs.
+During this Intensive Week II, students form new global study teams, collaborating and sharing a classroom with their EMBA counterparts from Tulane’s partner universities in Asia, Europe, and Latin America.

 After Intensive Week I, classes then move to an alternate weekend structure, where students attend classes on Fridays and Saturdays of alternate weekends.
 Each set of two courses is typically completed in 7 weeks.

 This seminar abroad brings a global depth to the program, giving students firsthand knowledge of global business and management practices.
 We handle all reservations, transportation, accommodations, and logistics for the seminar.

 The international business seminar focuses on the strategic and operational issues of doing business abroad.

 Today's markets and their economic interdependence demand that managers understand global strategic imperatives.
 This essential management knowledge makes this international business experience a critical and required component of the EMBA curriculum.

 During the international seminar: